-Surface Treatment is an activity falling within schedule in section 2.3(A2) of the Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended).
+Surface Treatment is an activity falling within schedule in section 2.3(A2) of the Environmental Permitting (England and Wales) Regulations 2010 (as amended).

-2a - Metal Melting Activity
+2 - Metal Melting Activity

-The galvanizing bath is a zinc melting crucible that is continuously operating.
-The large steel melting vessel has a capacity to hold 120 tonnes of molten metal and, dependent on the throughput of galvanizing, the bath has a melt rate of about 0.7-1.0 tonnes per hour.
-The galvanizing bath is heated directly by hot flue gases from the combustion of natural gas.
+The galvanizing baths are zinc melting crucibles that continuously operate.
+The large steel melting vessel has a capacity to hold 350 tonnes of molten metal and the small spin line is about 60 tonnes.
+Dependent on the throughput of galvanizing, the bath has a melt rates are about 1 tonne per hour.
+The galvanizing baths are heated directly by hot flue gases from the combustion of natural gas.
 The burners operate continuously (i.e. the zinc is always kept molten) ensuring the flue gases remain hot and do not give rise to emissions of water droplets or a visible plume.
 There is no direct contact between the flame and the metal.